 When Warringah Council put a riparian land report on public exhibition in 2010, we noticed our land was shown as having riparian land on it.
 At our request, Adrian Turnbull, Senior Environment Officer Natural Environment, Warringah Council carried out a site visit on 1st September 2010.
 Adrian inspected the property and concluded there was no Riparian land on our property.
-He advised that the Riparian land map would be amended as soon as possible.
+He advised that the Riparian land map would be amended as soon as possible to reflect the fact that there was no riparian land on our property.
 Our property is still shown on the maps as having Riparian land on it.